A step-by-step Impressionist Acrylic Painting – Part 2

-When this colour is mixed I scan the reference image for any examples of this colour appearing in the foreground of the piece.
+When this colour is mixed, I scan the reference image for any examples of this colour appearing in the piece’s foreground.
 This helps to unify the painting and give a movement of colours throughout the painting.
 I use short strokes to apply the paint slightly more impasto (thicker) than the initial wash in.
-These dabs of colour help to move the viewers eye around the painting, I add white to the mixture to vary the tints slightly.
+These dabs of colour help move the viewer’s eye around the painting; I add white to the mixture to vary the tints slightly.

 Step 4.
 Introducing warm colours into the foreground